tjmahr/dissertation/docs/23-mispronunciations-notebook.md

     effectively to associate the MP with the familiar image.
 This would predict that children become more sensitive to rime-based lexical competitors during the preschool years.
+  - But there is no effect of expressive vocabulary here, especially at older ages.
   - So they are sensitive but they become more accommodating of the mispronounced version.